raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 3. To install the xConnect Collection Search role, edit the parameters for [c:\xp\xconnect-xp1-CollectionSearch.ps1](xconnect-xp1-CollectionSearch.ps1) script.
 ```
 <#
-Exposed parameters for creating the Collection Service, so you can change it for production
+Exposed parameters for creating the Collection Search Service, so you can change it for production
 #>
 $Prefix = "xp901" #This is usually the name of the site
 $PSScriptRoot = "c:\xp" #This is the default destination folder from the git clone,